PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/governance-mvp.md

 In the governance MVP, the governance team will enforce application of the replicated tenant through subscription governance tooling, discussed [later in this article](#subscription-model).
 In future evolutions, the governance team could also enforce rich tooling in Azure AD to extend this capability.

-### Security baseline: Networking
+### Security Baseline: Networking

 Software Defined Network is an important initial aspect of the Security Baseline.
 Establishing the governance MVP depends on early decisions from the Security Management team to define how networks can be safely configured.

 Given the lack of requirements, IT security is playing it safe and has required a **Cloud DMZ** Pattern.
 That means governance of the Azure deployments themselves will be very light.

 - Azure subscriptions may connect to an existing data center via VPN, but must follow all existing on-premises IT governance policies regarding connection of a demilitarized zone to protected resources.
 For implementation guidance regarding VPN connectivity, see [VPN Reference Architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/vpn).
 - Decisions regarding subnet, firewall, and routing are currently being deferred to each application/workload lead.